joe-aswonvos/ci-bootstrap-individual-project/README.md

 This caused some issues of its own when the brown was the text colour on the black background, and a general 'flip' between the colours was required to maintain readability.

 ### Font

+AI - Choosing the right font for a website is crucial as it impacts readability, user experience, and the overall aesthetic appeal, ensuring that the content is accessible and engaging for all users.

 ### Images